cap-js/docs/java/cqn-services/remote-services.md

       name: biz_partner_svc
 ```

-In specific cases, SAP Cloud SDK does not understand the service binding structure of the specific BTP Service and it is required to contribute a mapping by the means of a Cloud SDK´s `PropertySupplier`.
+In specific cases, SAP Cloud SDK doesn't understand the service binding structure of the specific BTP Service and it's required to contribute a mapping by the means of Cloud SDK´s `PropertySupplier`.
 This `PropertySupplier` needs to be registered with the Cloud SDK once at application startup.

 ```java